New Hampshire Registered Agent

 Your New Hampshire registered agent should maintain a registered office, a physical address in the state where they accept documents on behalf of your business.
-Your registered agent accepts your company’s legal documents (service of process) and official mail that gets sent to your New Hampshire LLC, New Hampshire corporation or New Hampshire nonprofit.
+Your registered agent accepts any legal documents (service of process) and official mail that gets sent to your New Hampshire LLC, New Hampshire corporation or New Hampshire nonprofit.

 However, the right registered agent service can do much more.
 At Northwest, we go above and beyond the minimum to ensure top speed, security, privacy and support.

 What Are The Legal Requirements For New Hampshire Registered Agents?

 According to the New Hampshire state statute Title XXVIII Section 304-C:36, whether your business is a limited liability company (LLC) or corporation, the state of New Hampshire requires the following from a registered agent: